 If this sounds like you, think about if you can pinpoint when this first started.
 Can you think of a time when your thoughts or reactions made more sense?
 Often initial traumas change our thinking and worldview.
 These may be situations or events involving:

 Given this context, these exaggerated responses begin to make more sense.
-It’s perfectly normal, and evolutionarily adaptive!
+It’s perfectly normal and evolutionarily adaptive!
 For our ancestors, it was much safer to avoid a perceived threat than to take the chance of getting eaten by tigers!
 But what happens when your “perceived threat” is no longer a real potential danger?
-This can lead to anxiety, irritability, exhaustion, depression and difficulty coping with previously manageable stressors.
+This can lead to anxiety, irritability, exhaustion, depression, and difficulty coping with previously manageable stressors.
 We proceed through life reacting to imaginary threats.

 What to Do

 Sometimes recognizing these patterns on your own can be enough to initiate change.
 By identifying earlier adaptive patterns, you are in a better position to change them if they are no longer serving you.
-Without judgement, remind yourself that these earlier patterns may have been helpful to you in the past, but you are now in a place where you can react differently.
+Without judgment, remind yourself that these earlier patterns may have been helpful to you in the past, but you are now in a place where you can react differently.

-Other times you may require support to help you initiate lasting change to develop new, healthier ways for living your life.
+Other times you may require support to help you initiate lasting change to develop new, healthier ways of living your life.
 One of the most rewarding experiences as a therapist is taking this journey with clients to help them identify the moments these “shifts” took place, and help them find tools to “shift” again into a better place.